• Skip to primary navigation

 • Is it reassurance?

 As these can be thoughts of as compulsions.
-It is the same compulsion as washing hands or not touching door knobs, in that it is something that you do to reduce the anxiety experienced from the obsession.
-In this case, spectrum HOCD, previously you may have been obsessed with HOCD and now you have something new.
-In my option, this is the same as obsessing about germs, or contamination.
+It is the same compulsion as washing hands or not touching doorknobs in that it is something that you do to reduce the anxiety experienced by the obsession.
+In this case, spectrum HOCD, previously you may have been obsessed with HOCD, and now you have something new.
+In my option, this is the same as obsessing about germs or contamination.

-You might find that hard to grasp and think that it is different, as you are concerned about sexuality, but if you are open to the idea that, what you are experiencing are intrusive thoughts, then I would strongly suggest that you stop trying to find out more about Spectrum HOCD and start focusing on how to reduce your obsessions and compulsions, as this is the first step in feeling better.
+You might find that hard to grasp and think that it is different, as you are concerned about sexuality.
+Still, if you are open to the idea that what you are experiencing are intrusive thoughts, then I would strongly suggest that you stop trying to find out more about Spectrum HOCD and start focusing on how to reduce your obsessions and compulsions, as this is the first step in feeling better.

 1. If you are interested in the Truth Effect, you can read more about it here https://en.wikipedia.org/wiki/Illusory_truth_effect.
 For those of you with a background in Social Constructionism, you can just refer to how knowledge and meaning is constructed. ↩︎